 The following guidelines will help to weed out a good percentage of bogus teachers:

-- A true spiritual teacher should never, under any circumstances, charge money for initiating a would-be disciple, or for providing one-on-one spiritual counseling, which is defined as highly specialized dialogues between teacher and disciple that address the mechanics of enlightenment: meditation, prayer, spiritual experiences, and so forth.
+•A true spiritual teacher should never, under any circumstances, charge money for initiating a would-be disciple, or for providing one-on-one spiritual counseling, which is defined as highly specialized dialogues between teacher and disciple that address the mechanics of enlightenment, such as meditation, prayer, spiritual experiences, and so forth.

 Equally important, a legitimate spiritual teacher in contemporary Western society should never infantilize their disciples or tell them what to think.
 On the contrary, they should empower their disciples to think for themselves, to act independently, and to make their own decisions in life.
 Remember, God is found within us, not outside of ourselves.
 A true spiritual teacher will find joy in helping others find God within themselves, never in establishing a slavish relationship of dependency with their students.

 Recall the words of Lao Tzu: “He who knows, does not speak.
 He who speaks, does not know.”
 Many bogus teachers are self-christened; they often make unsubstantiated claims about themselves.
 Don’t believe their hyperbole.
 Rather than embodying enlightenment, many are suffering from bloated egos.
 They rely on your naiveté and gullibility to grant them credibility.
 Without your patronage they will go out of business.
 Don’t fall prey to such individuals.